PVUL/signature-based-minting/README.md

+TASKS:

+- [ ] style up a page with dummy photos/metadata
+- [ ] figure out how to tie in metadata properly to nft

+# base template for:

+- gallery of nfts for purchase

+TODO:

+- mint your own NFT should go away, instead we will show our own images
+- tie in sanity, each with a id to the image

+---

-# Signature Based Minting with Next.JS
+## Signature Based Minting with Next.JS

 ## Introduction